SolidLabResearch/ODRL-Test-Conflicts/data/documentation/testcase-4.md

 # A duty which is prohibited to be fulfilled.
 Source: ./data/test_case/testcase-4.ttl

  The challenge is to detect that the duty that is required for a permission is prohibited.
+This makes use of the simplest deontic logic, system D, in which Obl(X)->Perm(X).

 ## Expected Result